 Paper or plastic?
 Employers have spoken, and plastic it is.
 Payroll cards, or paycards, have emerged as a cost-effective way for companies to pay their people—and lawmakers have taken notice.

 Paycards arrived on the scene in the early 1990s to address a dilemma: paychecks are expensive to produce, but not everyone is eligible for direct deposit.
-A 2013 FDIC survey found that nearly 9.6 million U.S. households were unbanked, meaning that they did not have or couldn’t qualify for a bank account.
+An FDIC survey found that nearly 9.6 million U.S. households were unbanked, meaning that they did not have or couldn’t qualify for a bank account.
 Paycards fill this need by acting just like a credit or debit card and automatically reloading every payday.
 When companies stand to save up to $223 per employee annually by switching over, according to MasterCard Worldwide, it’s no surprise that paycards have been championed by so many employers.

 Laying Down the Law

 Federal law on the matter is simple: employers can’t force paycard adoption.
 At the state level, the legality of paycards is markedly less clear.
 According to the American Payroll Association, only half of all states have laws on the books expressly permitting their use.
 That isn’t to suggest that paycards are outlawed everywhere else—they just haven’t been legally addressed yet.
 Enforcement agencies in these states have generally looked to federal law as guidance and have permitted paycard use as long as alternatives are provided.
 One important exception is Connecticut, which has taken the stance that paycards are unlawful until formal legislation passes in Hartford.